StaviRare/Open-Source/README.md

 # Open-Source
-A collection of tools I have developed over the years I started uploading recently, there is a lot more on the way
+A collection of tools I have developed over the years<br/>

-Developed under Unity 2020.3.0f1 (Universal Renderer)
+I started uploading recently, there is a lot more on the way Developed under Unity 2020.3.0f1 (Universal Renderer)

 ## Features